 Peter and his wife have lived in North Delta for more than 30 years and their three sons continue to live in the Lower Mainland.
 Peter is a lifelong avid skier and photographer.

 Aside from the law, Peter is a past Director of Baseball Canada and a past President of Baseball B.C., B.C.
 Minor Baseball and North Delta Baseball.
-He has been a Delta Parks, Recreation and Culture Commissioner since 2004 and as well as serving on the Police Board in Delta B.C., he is a member of the Fraser Health Region Patient Care Quality Review Board.
+He was a Delta Parks, Recreation and Culture Commissioner from 2004 to 2017 and as well as serving on the Police Board in Delta B.C., he is a member of the Fraser Health Region Patient Care Quality Review Board.

 Peter is honoured to serve on the Police Board and he brings with him a commitment to public service and a long time professional interest in the justice system and the quality of life in Delta and British Columbia.